What is Pilates?

 - Balanced Breathing

 - Harmony & Well Being

 How do I get started?

 Contact us and we can assist you in the process.
 Physical therapy sessions are by appointment only.
-A physician’s prescription is recommended prior to your first evaluation visit.
+Physician’s orders are not required in order to receive PT.